-Although, as consumers, it might be easy to turn a blind eye to the world of child labour, it is something that deserves international attention and concern.
-These major companies might be doing great things in their field but, by using work crews of some of the youngest around, they are helping to fund a questionable and illicit industry.
-Drawing attention to their activity might be our best hope of making a real and lasting change.
+We, as consumers, also have a responsibility, too.
+Although it might be easy to turn a blind eye to the world of child labour, it is something that continues to deserve our scrutiny and concern.
+These companies might be doing great things in their field, but by using work crews that include children, they are enabling the growth of an illicit and miserable industry.
+Drawing public attention to their activity - or lack of, in many cases - might be our best hope of making a real and lasting change.

 3. Philip Morris